gibil5/openhealth/readme.md

 ## Version 7.0

 ## Description
-Object Oriented Module for Odoo.
+Object Oriented Module for the Odoo9 Python Platform.
-Odoo is an ERP system for small companies.
+Odoo is an open-source ERP (Enterprise Ressource Planning) system for small companies.
-Inherits OeHealth.
-Contains ALL the Data Model.
-Business logic is in classes and libraries.
+Odoo is designed to be easily extended by the addition of custom modules.
+That replicate the Business Logic of the company.

+All data can be exported to Excel.
-Reporting is in PDF.
+Reporting is generated in the PDF format.

 ## Author